 A tornado watch means severe weather, such as large hail or winds over 58 mph, has the potential to turn into tornadic activity.

-Sign Up to be text why alerts are going off:
+Sign Up to be text telling you why alerts are going off:

 If you’re like me and got rid of all live tv then this radio station is the live radio for alerts and weather for our area. https://www.wbap.com/